feyzacotuk/Seattle-and-Boston-Airbnb-Listings-Analysis/README.md

 `listings_seatle.csv`: Dataset containing Airbnb listings information for Seattle.
 `listings.csv`: Dataset containing Airbnb listings information for Boston.
 `compare_seatle_boston`.ipynb: Python script for loading, cleaning, and analyzing the datasets.

+## Licensing, Authors, Acknowledgements
+This project was developed by [feyzacotuk].
+Special thanks to the data providers, Airbnb, for making this data publicly available.
+This project is licensed under the MIT License.